Top 50 Best Countries to Visit

 This is a list of countries which helps Denmark rank high.
 The Faroe Islands and Greenland are not independent countries as per the United Nations, and it is two fantastic travel destinations in addition to the mainland of Denmark.
 I visited both in 2013 and would very much like to visit them again.

 Because of its extraordinary territories, I rank the United Kingdom as one of my favourite countries.
 I visited South Georgia Island (photo above) and the Falkland Islands on a Silversea cruise, which were extraordinary experiences.
-In the Caribbean, the territories Anguilla, British Virgin Islands and Montserrat are all lovely, as well as Jersey and Guernsey in the Channel Islands.
+In the Caribbean, the territories Anguilla, British Virgin Islands, Cayman Islands, Montserrat, Turks and Caicos Islands are all lovely, as well as Jersey and Guernsey in the Channel Islands, Gibraltar and Bermuda in the Atlantic Ocean.

 The countryside is fantastic, and I’ve had great experiences in England, Wales and Scotland.
 Thinking about the UK, I would be most excited to explore more of Scotland, my favourite part of mainland Great Britain.

-I have travelled extensively in the United States, visiting more than 50 destinations and 34 states (so far).
+I have travelled extensively in the United States, visiting more than 50 destinations, 36 states and the territories of American Samoa, Guam, Puerto Rico, Saipan, St. Croix and Tinian.
 With America, it depends a lot on where I am.
 There are many wonderful experiences to be found, but also a lot of places that didn’t impress me.
 Alaska (photo), and New York City are my two favourite places so far.
 In recent years, America has become extremely expensive for travel, and that means the overall impression of travelling in America has dropped for me.

 The country in the world that feels most similar to Denmark, in my opinion.
 Iceland was part of Denmark and is the only country outside Denmark that teaches Danish in schools.
 I would probably rank it even higher if Iceland were a cheap country.
 It is an expensive country, but one of the most beautiful in the world, with outstanding nature experiences, friendly people, fantastic food (Restaurant Dill is one of the best restaurants I have experienced in the world) and has been ranked as the most environmentally clean country in the world.